 - Sources of uncertainty: Do we expect a single solution or answer or are there alternatives?
 Is the situation fluid or static?
-Have we considered basic decision-making principles such as Ockham’s Razor and Chesterton’s Fence?
+Have we considered basic decision-making principles such as Occam’s Razor and Chesterton’s Fence?

 - Analytic Process: To what extent were alternative hypotheses, assumptions and opinions considered?
 Would different decision-model yield different, more accurate results?